Understanding Persuasion in Long-Running Agents: Discussion and Conclusion

 \section{Discussion and Conclusion}

-\paragraphb{Studying Persuasion Where It Matters. } We ask a question for agentic systems: \textbf{does persuasion meaningfully affect agent's behavior during task execution?} Answering this requires moving beyond belief adoption as an endpoint and examining how belief interacts with procedural decisions such as search, tool use, planning, and code generation.
-Crucially, an expressed stance does not necessarily imply a genuine belief update.
-This is consistent with prior findings that ``stated'' attitudes do not reliably translate into behavior~\cite{ajzen1991theory}.
+\paragraphb{Studying Persuasion Where It Matters. } As AI agents become more prevalent and operate in a multitude of contexts, we studied how persuasion affects an agent's downstream behavior.
+We examine how an agent's induced beliefs affect procedural decisions such as search, tool use, planning, and code generation.
+Crucially, an expressed stance does not necessarily imply a genuine belief update, consistent with implications in human behavior~\cite{ajzen1991theory, sharma2023towards}.
 In agentic settings, agreement may reflect surface-level compliance or conversational alignment rather than integration into internal decision-making processes.
 As a result, belief-level outcomes alone cannot reliably reflect persuasion propagation here.
 Our study, therefore, evaluates persuasion where it ultimately matters: how agents act, not just what they say.

+\paragraphb{Persuasion Propagation in Long-Running Agents.} Long-running agents' outputs are constructed through extended steps; persuasion does not need to cause a large uniform shift in every metric to matter.
+Even modest changes in how an agent searches or steers its attention can shape how it allocates effort and constructs the information pipeline.
+Our long-horizon results support this process-level view: persuasion-injected agents show greater drift in search behavior than neutral-context injected agents, suggesting that ``persuasion'' propagates through the agent's task execution by influencing how information is gathered and organized before the final response.